 OpenVPN encryption comprises two parts – data channel encryption and control channel encryption.
 Data channel encryption is used to secure your data.
 Control channel encryption secures the connection between your computer and the VPN server.

-Any defense is only as strong as its weakest point, so it is unfortunate that some VPN providers use much stronger encryption on one channel than the other (usually stronger on the control channel).
+Any defense is only as strong as its weakest point, so it is unfortunate that some VPN providers use a much stronger encryption on one channel than the other (usually stronger on the control channel).

 It is not uncommon, for example, to see a VPN service advertised as using an AES-256 cipher with RSA-4096 handshake encryption and SHA-512 hash authentication.
 This sounds very impressive until you realize that it only refers to control channel encryption and not the data channel, which is encrypted with mere Blowfish-128 with SHA1 hash authentication.
 This is done for marketing reasons only.